 (e) The governing body of the district may authorize the inclusion of additional municipalities outside of the district.
 Any authorized municipality may take action to enter into the district according to the approval procedures contained herein.

 (f) A municipality which is a member of a union municipal district may vote to withdraw from the union municipal district if one year has elapsed since said union municipal district has become a body politic and corporate as provided in section 4865 of this title and if the union municipal district has not voted to bond for construction and improvements as provided in section 4866 of this title.

 (g) When a majority of the voters of a member municipality present and voting at a meeting of such municipality duly warned for that purpose shall vote to withdraw from a union municipal district, the vote shall be certified by the clerk of that municipality to the governing body of the union municipal district.
 Thereafter, the governing body of the union municipal district shall give notice to the remaining member municipalities of the vote to withdraw and such body shall hold a meeting to determine whether it is in the best interests of the district to continue to exist.
 Representatives of the member municipalities shall be given an opportunity to be heard at such meeting together with any other interested persons.
-After such meeting, the governing body may declare the district dissolved immediately or as soon thereafter as each member municipality's financial obligations have been satisfied, or it may declare that the district shall continue to exist despite the withdrawal of the
+After such meeting, the governing body may declare the district dissolved immediately or as soon thereafter as each member municipality's financial obligations have been satisfied, or it may declare that the district shall continue to exist despite the withdrawal of the member municipality.

 (h) A vote of withdrawal taken after a union municipal district has become a body politic and corporate but less than one year after that date shall be null and void.
 A vote of withdrawal taken after the union municipal district has voted to bond itself for construction and improvements shall likewise be null and void.